Complete Guide to Hybrid Inverters 2025

 • Exceptional efficiency (up to 98.4%)

-• Comprehensive, intuitive FusionSolar application
+• Comprehensive and intuitive FusionSolar application

-• Compact, elegant design
+• Compact and elegant design

-• Proven reliability
+• Recognised reliability

 • Regular firmware updates